rumarlon/Grok-Streamlit/README.md

 ```
 streamlit run main.py
 ```
-7) Your browser should open with a working streamlit app.
+7) Your browser should open with a working streamlit app
 8) Try a user prompt example, "What is the meaning of life, the universe, and everything?"
-9) Get creative and test some other user prompts keeping in mind the system prompt currently is "You are Grok, a chatbot inspired by the Hitchhikers Guide to the Galaxy.".
+9) Get creative and test some other user prompts keeping in mind the system prompt currently is "You are Grok, a chatbot inspired by the Hitchhikers Guide to the Galaxy."

 ## What to do next?